 Conclusion

-The EAACI 2020 guidelines offer a proactive approach to preventing food allergies in infants and young children.
+Food allergies can be proactively managed, and the EAACI 2020 guidelines offer a practical approach to preventing them in infants and young children.
 By introducing certain foods early and maintaining a diverse diet, parents can help build their child's tolerance and potentially reduce the risk of food allergies.
 Remember, every child is unique, so it’s important to tailor these recommendations to your child’s needs and consult with healthcare providers for personalized advice.